Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 The chemical reaction also produces heat.
 The hotter the tank is allowed to get, the more efficiently it produces the product, leaving less wasted reagent behind.

-But if the liquid in the tank gets too hot, it can cross a thershhold known as "thermal runaway" and create conditions where the tank will catch fire or explode.
+But if the liquid in the tank gets too hot, it can cross a thershold known as "thermal runaway" and create conditions where the tank will catch fire or explode.

 ![tanks on fire](/2_learn/chemical_process_control/tutorials/img/runaway.jpg)

 #### Two Competing Goals

-Like all Machine Teaching use cases, the process has two separate goals that must be balanced against each other:
+As in all Machine Teaching use cases, the "fuzziness" or nuance in this process can be summarized in the form of two separate goals that must be balanced against each other:

 1. Produce as much product as possible
 2. Eliminate the risk of thermal runaway